Paul McCrory has spent over 20 years working as an informal educator and trainer.

 (aka Dr Bunhead)

-Here's a sample of the organisations Paul's been fortunate enough to work with in a speaking, training or consultancy role:
+Here's a small sample of the organisations Paul's been fortunate enough to work with in a speaking, training or consultancy role:

 Abu Dhabi Science Festival